 But there are some programs the Army is protecting in this budget cycle such as the Joint Light Tactical Vehicle, the Army's Humvee replacement.
 "Whatever we were going to do with that, we are going to do," the official said.
 The Army's Paladin Integrated Management (PIM) program, a new artillery vehicle, is also protected.

-Harrison predicted that some Army modernization would even increase, such as the Warfighter Information Network-Tactical Increment 2, the service's battlefield communications network that has taken hits in past budgets while the Army restructured the program.
+Harrison predicted that some Army modernization would even increase, such as communications systems like the Warfighter Information Network-Tactical Increment 2, the service's battlefield communications network that has taken hits in past budgets while the Army restructured the program.

 The Army's budget request includes some new programs, according to the official, and while important, not a lot of dollars were allocated toward them.
 A program to integrate Active Protection Systems (APS) onto the Bradley tank is one.
 And in light of Russia's innovative use of communications jamming on the battlefield in Ukraine, an effort to develop electronic warfare is another new effort and while funding "is not enough" it's "still a significant start," the official said.